esmf-org/esmf/src/addon/ESMX/README.md

     dir: path/to/test/data
 ```

 In this example two components are built into `ESMX_EXE_NAME` explicitly.
 (Read about [dynamically loading of components from shared objects at run-time](#dynamically-loading-components-from-shared-objects-at-run-time) later.)
 Each component is given a name, here `TaWaS` and `Lumo`, respectively.
-Components will be referenced by this *component-name* in the run-time configuration (`esmxRun.yaml`) discussed below.
+Components will be referenced by this *component-name* in the *ESMX Run Configuration* (`esmxRun.yaml`) discussed below.

 **CAUTION:** Component names are case-sensitive when used e.g. by default to construct library names, etc. However, they are treated case-insensitive when referenced from within the `esmxRun.yaml` file due to the case-insensitive nature of Fortran when referencing modules via the USE statement.